Road Trip Adventure To Strasbourg, Europa Park, And A Castle

 Flowers were blossoming everywhere and their colours made the old town look like a fairytale.

-The gothic Strasbourg Cathedral with all the statues, figures and decorative elements threw shadows on the much smaller buildings around it.
+The gothic Strasbourg Cathedral with all the statues, figures, and decorative elements threw shadows on the much smaller buildings around it.
+If you’re like Gothic buildings, definitely add Strasbourg to your trip of historical places in France.

 We even witnessed an open-air medieval music concert and dances in one of the city squares.

-We spent about one and a half days roaring through the streets and bridges of Strasbourg before we headed to Europa Park on the third day of our trip.
+We spent about one and a half days roaming the streets and bridges of Strasbourg before we headed to Europa Park on the third day of our trip.

 We didn’t want any distractions, so we left the camera at the hotel – no photos to share, sorry, but you can head up to the park’s website and see all the attractions there.